Light-emitting diode physics: Efficiency droop

 Efficiency droop is the decrease in luminous efficacy of LEDs as the electric current increases.

 This effect was initially thought related to elevated temperatures.
 Scientists proved the opposite is true: though the life of an LED is shortened, the efficiency droop is less severe at elevated temperatures.
 The mechanism causing efficiency droop was identified in 2007 as Auger recombination.

 In addition to being less efficient, operating LEDs at higher electric currents creates more heat, which can compromise LED lifetime.
 High-brightness LEDs often operate at 350 mA, which is a compromise between light output, efficiency, and longevity.

 Instead of increasing current levels, luminance is usually increased by combining multiple LEDs in one bulb.
 Solving the problem of efficiency droop would mean that household LED light bulbs would need fewer LEDs, which would significantly reduce costs.

 Researchers at the U.S. Naval Research Laboratory have found a way to lessen the efficiency droop.
 They found that the droop arises from non-radiative Auger recombination of the injected carriers.
-They created quantum wells with a soft confinement potential to lessen the non-radiative Auger processes.
+They created quantum wells with a soft confinement potential to lessen the non-readiative Auger processes.

-Researchers at Taiwan National Central University and Epistar Corp are developing a way to lessen the efficiency droop by using ceramic aluminium nitride (AlN) substrates, which are more thermally conductive than the commercially used sapphire.
-The higher thermal conductivity reduces self-heating effects.